absolutelyaya/Goop/README.md

 To flag an Emitter as "Mature" Content, use ``.markMature()`` right after instantiating the emitter.<br>
 Already emitted particles won't be censored/uncensored retroactively if a client changes their settings.
 Rejoining the world will remove all existing Goop instantly though.
 ### "Dev" Content flagging
-Dev Emitters (like all Example emitters for instance) will only emit Particles for players that have the "Show Dev Particles" Client Setting enabled.
+Dev Emitters (like all Example emitters for instance) will only emit Particles for players that have the "Show Dev Particles" Client Setting enabled.<br>
+To flag an Emitter as "Dev Content" Content, use ``.markDev()`` right after instantiating the emitter.
+### Disable Dripping
+To make an emitters goop not drip when it covers a ceiling, use ``.noDrip()`` right after instantiating the emitter.
+### Disable Warping/Deformation
+To make an emitters goop not deform when it covers a wall or ceiling, use ``.noDeform()`` right after instantiating the emitter.
 ### Water Handling
 Currently, there are three options how to handle contact with water:
 1. REMOVE_PARTICLE<br>The Default; Removes Goop the moment they make contact with Water.